Can we slow the aging process?

 There is no magic formulation to prevent all diseases, but I believe the tablets and capsules I take each day go a long way towards preventing most.
 As mentioned above, some of the benefits I have gained are listed towards the end of this page.
 I know I will never convince everyone to take everything I do, and nor is that my objective.
 What I suggest is a regimen which may give you most of the benefits for about a third of the price ...

 Firstly, you need a basic antioxidant supplement with each meal.
-This should include at least 200 IU of vitamin E per day, some grape seed extract, selenium and plenty of vitamin C. Add to this at least 100mg of coenzyme Q10 in a soft gel base and a vitamin B complex with at least 800mcg of folic acid.
-Include a fish oil supplement and take a mineral supplement at night with plenty of calcium if you are female and more magnesium if male. but no iron.
+This should include at least 200 IU of vitamin E per day, some grape seed extract, selenium, boron and plenty of vitamin C. Add to this at least 100mg of coenzyme Q10 in a soft gel base and a vitamin B complex with at least 800mcg of folic acid.
+Include astaxanthin and a fish oil supplement and take a mineral supplement at night with plenty of calcium if you are female and more magnesium if male. but no iron.
 Men should also take pomegranate supplements to reduce their PSA and risk of prostate cancer.
-Include 80mg of aspirin, 200mcg of chromium polynicotinate and 500mg of RNA and one or two capsules of curcumin.
-Add DMAE and ginkgo plus CLA if you wish to reduce weight.
-Then end your day with a 10mg melatonin supplement about 15 minutes before going to sleep.
-You will sleep like a baby!
+Include 80mg to 100mg of aspirin, 200mcg of chromium polynicotinate and 500mg of RNA and one or two capsules of curcumin and boron.
+Add ginkgo plus CLA if you wish to reduce weight, but the drug metformin is best for weight loss.
+Then end your day with 10mg to 30mg of melatonin just before going to sleep.

 What are the benefits of each?